-Dry skin may indicate that the problem is not an ingrown hair cyst.
+Dry skin may indicate that the problem is not a cyst.

-When a lump appears in an area where there is body hair, it is often an ingrown hair cyst.
+When a lump appears in an area where there is body hair, it may be because a cyst has formed around an ingrown hair.

-To identify a cyst, a person should look for a small red bump with a hair in it that slowly grows into a bigger lump.
-Many ingrown hair cysts develop in areas covered in razor burn.
+A person should look for a small red bump with a hair in it that slowly grows into a bigger lump.
+Many cysts of this type develop in areas covered in razor burn.

-Some signs that the problem might not be an ingrown hair cyst include:
+Some signs that the problem might not be a cyst include:

-- A mole that has changed shape, color, or becomes swollen.
+- a mole that has changed shape or color, or becomes swollen

-- A skin injury, even a small one from a splinter or minor cut, could mean a skin infection.
+- a skin injury, even a small one from a splinter or minor cut, as this could mean a skin infection

-- The cyst has no clear borders.
-Normally, cysts are round lumps, so an unusual-shaped swelling, or one that changes shape, could be something else.
+- the cyst has no clear borders (normally, cysts are round lumps, so an unusually shaped swelling, or one that changes shape, could be something else)

-- The skin is very dry with many small bumps that can have heads.
-This could be a condition called keratosis pilaris.
+- the skin is very dry with many small bumps that can have heads, as this could be a condition called keratosis pilaris

 When to see a doctor